brenolf/polyjuice/doc/DICTIONARIES.md

   name: 'rule-in-eslint',
   truthy: function (value) {
     if (this.value) {
-      return [2, this.value, value];
+      return [2, this.value, value]
     }

-    return [2, value];
+    return [2, value]
   },
   falsy: [2, 'never']
 }
 ```

 For objects there are 4 possible keys to be used: `name`, `truthy`, `falsy` and `test`.
-The attribute `name` is **mandatory**; it is the name in the target language.
+The attribute `name` is **mandatory** it is the name in the target language.
 The attribute `test`, if given, should be always a function and works much like using a function directly, but having their context set to an object with a single key `value`, whose value is the current value of the  attribute being set (the one represented by `name`).

 Since Polyjuice has a FCFS policy for transpiling, the context provided for `test` plays an important rule on it.
 For instance, there could be a scenario where multiple options can be applied to the same rule and they are non-overlapping.
 Thus, you could find the context's values useful in order to preserve the previously applied rules.